Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: INTRODUCTION

 However, as we refine our methods and aim for increasingly precise results, the risk of confirmation bias becomes more of a concern.
 These biases can arise during the data analysis process and may lead to misleading conclusions, thereby affecting the veracity of the findings.
 It is in this context that the concept of blind analysis becomes critically important.
 At the heart of it is the “blinding”, which involves the deliberate concealment or modification of key analysis outcomes, thereby ensuring that researchers' subsequent choices and interpretations remain unbiased \citep{Klein2005, Smith2012, Croft2011}.
 In other words, only after the full pipeline is frozen -- all the choices are made --, the unaltered results are unveiled in a step we refer to as ``unblinding''.
 Establishing clear criteria for when unbinding happens is a key part of the blind analysis procedure, which will be detailed later.

-The main focus of this paper is to present and validate the blinding technique applied to Data Release 1 (DR1; \cite{DESI2024.I.DR1}) of the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI2016a.Science,DESI2022.KP1.Instr,levi2019dark,abareshi2022overview}.
-DESI, with its capability to acquire high-quality spectroscopic data, provides a fertile ground for various cosmology analyses, including constraints from Baryon Acoustic Oscillations (BAO), Redshift-Space Distortions (RSD), and studies of the scale-dependent bias introduced by primordial non-Gaussianities (PNG) \citep{Levi2013, DESICollaboration2016}.
+The primary goal of this paper is to present and validate the blinding technique applied to Data Release 1 (DR1; \cite{DESI2024.I.DR1}) of the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI2016a.Science,DESI2022.KP1.Instr,levi2019dark,DESI2022.KP1.Instr}.
+With its ability to collect high-quality spectroscopic data, DESI enables a range of cosmological analyses, including constraints from Baryon Acoustic Oscillations (BAO), Redshift-Space Distortions (RSD), and the investigation of scale-dependent bias due to primordial non-Gaussianities (PNG) \citep{Levi2013, DESI2016a.Science}.

+The scope of this paper is to validate the catalog-level blinding technique for galaxy and quasar samples, specifically focusing on the signals extracted from BAO and RSD analyses.
+While we apply the blinding scheme to PNG analyses as well, the detailed validation of the PNG-related results lies outside the current scope and will be addressed in a follow-up paper.
+Similarly, further optimization and validation of the BAO and RSD analyses are beyond the scope of this paper and are discussed in detail in the dedicated BAO and RSD publications \cite{DESI2024.III.KP4, DESI2024.V.KP5}.

 DESI has been designed to perform a galaxy survey spanning approximately 14,000 square degrees of the sky, encompassing regions in both the southern and northern galactic caps \cite{dey2019overview}, over a period of five years.
 During its operation, DESI aims to determine the redshifts of around 40 million galaxies, ranging from redshifts 0.05 to 3.5.
 The survey has successfully completed its validation stage \cite{collaboration2024validation} and made its early data publicly available \cite{adame2023early}, while the analysis of DR1 is underway (for which this work is a supporting paper; more details below).
 DESI's target selection program classifies its tracers into four distinct types: Bright Galaxy Survey (BGS), Luminous Red Galaxy (LRG), Emission Line Galaxy (ELG), and Quasars (QSO), in increasing order of redshift.
 Moreover, DESI also probes the Universe using Lyman-$\alpha$, for which the blind analysis will follow a different type of blinding scheme; we refer the reader to \cite{DESI2024.IV.KP6}.